Gloucestershire Constabulary: Investigations

-Race and sex discrimination in recruitment
+Controversies

+Discrimination

-In November 2006, a tribunal ruled that the constabulary had illegally discriminated against 108 white male candidates it had rejected from its recruitment process solely because of their race and gender.
+In November 2006, a tribunal ruled that the constabulary had illegally discriminated against 108 white male candidates it had rejected from its recruitment process solely because of their race and sex in trying to reach government targets for hiring underrepresented groups.
 Matt Powell, one of the "randomly deselected" candidates, took legal action and was awarded £2,500 compensation.
-The Commission for Racial Equality (CRE) and the Equal Opportunities Commission who led the investigation stated that the Gloucestershire Police had unlawfully discriminated on the grounds of race and gender.
+The Commission for Racial Equality (CRE) and the Equal Opportunities Commission who led the investigation stated that the Gloucestershire Police had unlawfully discriminated on the grounds of race and sex.
 The same illegal policy was also used by Avon and Somerset Constabulary.

+Terrorism

+A serving Gloucestershire Police officer was arrested on 12 November 2024 by Counter Terrorism Policing South West (CTPSW) officers on suspicion of providing support to a proscribed organisation, namely Hamas, under Section 12 of the Terrorism Act 2000.
+The constable has been suspended from all duties by the force and the investigation remains ongoing.